Wondering which countries consistently deliver the best higher education experiences and boast the strongest higher education systems?

 - South Korea

-With a full sweep across all the criteria, the US is the clear number one in this first edition of the QS Higher Education System Strength Rankings.
+With a full sweep across all the criteria, the US is the clear number one in the QS Higher Education System Strength Rankings.

 Countries which topped the other criteria: